-Color may run
+Colour may run

-Be careful with light garments and furniture when a garment is given the additional text “Color may run” or “Color may run in wet condition”.
+Be careful with light garments and furniture when a garment is given the additional text “Colour may run”.
 This applies to e.g. dark denim, leather and suede or pigment dyed garments.
 The colour of a dark denim garment may run throughout the life span but, due to washing and usage, it will reasonably decrease over time.

 Heavy knit garments should be flat dried in order to maintain the shape.